edsu/wikilinks/README.md

 # wikilinks

-wikilinks is a Python module that provides a signle function for extracting external links from Wikipedia that point at a particular website.
+`wikilinks` is a Python module that provides a single function for extracting external links from Wikipedia that point at a particular website.
 This can be useful to discover how Wikipedian's have used the content on a website.
 It was originally part of a much larger project called [linkypedia] that was used to